 3. Roles and responsibilities

-3.1 The governing board
+3.1 The Headteacher

-The governing board has ultimate responsibility to make arrangements to support pupils with medical conditions.
-The governing board will ensure that sufficient staff have received suitable training and are competent before they are responsible for supporting children with medical conditions.
+The Headteacher has ultimate responsibility to make arrangements to support pupils with medical conditions.
+The Headteacher will ensure that sufficient staff have received suitable training and are competent before they are responsible for supporting children with medical conditions.

-3.2 The Headteacher

 The Headteacher will:

+Make sure staff are aware of pupil’s conditions, where appropriate

 Make sure all staff are aware of this policy and understand their role in its implementation

 Ensure that there is a sufficient number of trained staff available to implement this policy and deliver against all individual healthcare plans (IHPs), including in contingency and emergency situations

-Take overall responsibility for the development of IHPs
+Take overall responsibility for the development and monitoring of IHPs

-Make sure that school staff are appropriately insured and aware that they are insured to support pupils in this way
+Make sure that school staff are appropriately insured and aware that they are insured to support pupils in this way (including supply staff)

 Ensure the Welfare Officer contacts the school nursing service in the case of any pupil who has a medical condition that may require support at school, but who has not yet been brought to the attention of the school nurse